 Mughal style stone wall with walking path beside it, green lawns and treest at tomb of Safdarjung

-Safdarjung Tomb is an enclosed tomb with a perimiter wall and pavilions on 3 sides
+Safdarjung Tomb is an enclosed tomb with a perimeter wall and pavilions on 3 sides

 There isn’t a ton of walking, but there are stairs.
 Besides exploring the mausoleum, there is a three domed mosque, and you can stroll around the gardens and perimeter wall.
 There’s limited shade in the gardens, so make sure you bring water, a hat and sunglasses.